spatialthoughts/qgis-tutorials/source/docs/3/working_with_terrain.rst

 =================================

 Terrain or elevation data is useful for many GIS analyses, and it is often used in maps.
-QGIS 3 has good terrain processing capabilities built-in.
+QGIS3 has good terrain processing capabilities built-in.
 In this tutorial, we will work through the steps to generate various products from elevation data such as hillshade and contour.